nwjs/nw.js/docs/For Users/Getting Started.md

 You can get the latest binaries from official website http://nwjs.io.
 Or you can also build NW.js binaries yourself by following the instructions in [Building NW.js](../For Developers/Building NW.js.md).

+If you need multiple versions of NW.js on your computer, you can try this tool [@licq/tnwjs](https://www.npmjs.com/package/@licq/tnwjs).

 !!! tip
     You are recommended to choose SDK build flavor to develop your app, which enables you to use DevTools to debug your app.
 See [Build Flavors](Advanced/Build Flavors.md) for the differences between build flavors.